 All tests demand that you at your best to achieve good results, and psychometric testing is no different.
 Fatigue can damage your scores in the Intelligence or Aptitude tests, so make sure you are well rested the night before a test.

-The potential for cultural bias
+The potential for unconscious bias

-As psychometric tests can be difficult to standardise across languages, they can contain cultural bias.
+As psychometric tests can be difficult to standardise across languages, they can contain culturally unconscious bias.
 This may put people from different cultural backgrounds at a disadvantage.
 If that sounds like you, it pays to read widely to expand your vocabulary.
 Newspapers can be especially useful to develop a grasp of local language nuances.

 Some preparation for your psychometric test won’t go astray but it also helps to bear in mind that a skilled hiring manager won’t put too much weight on a single test result.
 Psychometric testing works best when it is combined with interviews, role-playing exercises and reference checks.
 Aiming to perform well in all three is more likely to land you the job than focusing on just one aspect of the hiring process.